Journal

 Report: Workplace Injury Is a Leading Cause of Household Poverty

-A growing body of research finds that a single serious workplace injury pushes roughly half of affected households into medical debt or bankruptcy within two years.
-What the numbers show.
+A growing body of research finds a single serious workplace injury pushes roughly half of affected households into medical debt or bankruptcy within two years.
+Examining the numbers.

 · · 9 min